Amaury Cordeel

-Amaury Cordeel ([ˈkɔrdeːl]; born 9 July 2002) is a Belgian racing driver currently competing in the 2023 FIA Formula 2 Championship with Virtuosi Racing.
+Amaury Cordeel ([ˈkɔrdeːl]; born 9 July 2002) is a Belgian racing driver who competes in the FIA Formula 2 Championship for Rodin Motorsport.

+He previously competed for Hitech Pulse-Eight, Invicta Virtuosi Racing and Van Amersfoort Racing.
 He has previously raced in the FIA Formula 3 Championship, Formula Renault Eurocup, Toyota Racing Series and F3 Asian Championship, as well as French, ADAC, Italian, UAE, Spanish and SMP F4.
-He was the 2018 Spanish F4 champion.
+He won the 2018 F4 Spanish Championship.

 Career

 Lower formulae

 Cordeel raced in various types on F4 and made his single seater debut in the 2017 French F4 Championship finishing 16th in the standings with 6 points.
 In 2018 he raced in the 2018 SMP F4 Championship finishing 8th in the standings with 2 wins and 4 podiums overall.
 That year he also raced in the 2018 ADAC Formula 4 Championship with ADAC Berlin-Brandenburg e.V.
 He finished the championship in 23rd with no points to his name but he only competed in 9 races.
 He then raced in the 2018 Italian F4 Championship with Mucke Motorsport and finished the season 31st in the standings with yet again 0 points finishes, although he only competed in 9 races.
 Before the real season got underway Cordeel raced in the 2017–18 Formula 4 UAE Championship with Dragon Motopark F4.
 He finished the season with a race win and 3 podiums.
 Cordeel's final campaign that year was in 2018 Spanish F4 Championship with MP Motorsport.
 Cordeel took 4 wins on the way to winning the championship with 208 points.
 In this extremely tight season he took the 3rd most wins but was the most consistent driver of the 3 championship contenders.